-- Listen - Listen to the complaint and identify the key points.
-It may help to repeat these back to ensure you have understood correctly.
+- Listen to the complaint and identify the key points.
+Repeat these back to ensure you have understood correctly.

-- Talk to all involved - If another person or group is involved, talk to them as soon as possible.
-If the source of the conflict is you, e.g. the team disagree with the way you do things, try not to take it personally.
+- Talk to all involved as soon as possible.
+If the source of the conflict is you, don't take it personally.
 Treat the situation as you would any other conflict.

-- Be objective – Do not prejudge the issue and try to get all sides of the story.
+- Be objective and try to get all sides of the story.

 Addressing and resolving conflict

-- Discuss the issue - get the various parties together to discuss the issue and find a way forward with you as a mediator.
+- Discuss the issue with the various parties and find a way forward with you as a mediator.

-- Resolve the issue - you could use a professional mediator to resolve the issue (third party).
+- Resolve the issue with a professional mediator (third party) if necessary.

-- Take disciplinary action – you many need to take this step.
+- Take disciplinary action if you need to.